 1. Stabilize lawn mower fuelIf anything tops the list in terms of storage importance, it's stabilizing your fuel.
 At Gravely, the most common maintenance issues we learn about are those related to deteriorated fuel that clogs the fuel system.

-Gasoline breaks down in as little as two weeks, let alone the two or three months it spends sitting in a fuel tank during seasonal storage.
+Gasoline breaks down in as little as two weeks, let alone the two or three months during seasonal storage.
 When fuel deteriorates, it turns to a gel-like substance, clogs your fuel system and prevents your engine from starting or running.
 Not only does this cost downtime, it leads to unserved clients and repair bills.

 How to stabilize gasoline:

 a.
 If your mower has fresh fuel (gasoline purchased less than two weeks ago), estimate how much fuel is in the tank.
 You will need to know that quantity to correctly calculate the amount of fuel stabilizer needed.

 b.
 Add fuel stabilizer to the fuel tank (or tanks) according to the instructions on the fuel stabilizer packet or bottle.